tonethar/IGME-430-Spring-2021/core-skills/1-ftp-and-client-tools.md

 ### II-B. Review

-- Now open up the version that you posted in the Chrome web browser to be sure that it works, it should appear something like the screenshot below
+- Now open up the version that you posted in the Chrome web browser to be sure that it works, it should appear like the screenshot below
 - If your screen is not as nicely formatted as mine, go download the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) Chrome extension now
 - Open up the web inspector as I have done below:
   - then select the **Network** tab